iaguas/esterel-elevator/README.md

 ## Esterel instalation
 All the files needed to install the esterel enviroment are [here](http://www.di.ens.fr/~pouzet/cours/mpri/esterelv5_92.linux.tar).
 The only thing to do is follow the README instructions.

+In the `/utils` directory can be discovered a file that defines the esterel grammar to use with a GtkSourceView program.
+Also

+## Previous practical work
+In the `/utils` directory can be discovered some exercises about esterel y lustre.